 Independent prison reports are provided in cases such as life and IPP/indeterminate parole cases, or other cases where an independent psychological assessment is useful e.g. recall review, extended sentence release review, Category A reviews, and for adjudications.
 These psychological assessments can be extremely helpful where there is a disagreement over where a client can be safely managed e.g. suitability for progression to Category D (open) prison conditions, assessment relating to Category A re-categorisation criteria, or what further treatment may or may not be necessary e.g. residence at a Psychologically Informed Planned Environment (PIPE) or a Therapeutic Community (TC).
 In addition, there are times where there may be a query relating to suitability for an offending behaviour programme, or indeed the necessity for such programmes to be completed in closed prison conditions.
 Clearly suitability and necessity for programmes to be completed are two different issues, and our expert reports can provide well informed opinions on these issues.

-Other reasons that an independent expert psychology report may be critical is where a particular assessment is needed, for example psychopathy (PCL-R), personality disorder (e.g. IPDE), diagnostic autism assessment (e.g. ADOS-2, ADI-R, DISCO) learning disability assessment (e.g. WAIS-IV, adaptive functioning), but the prison psychology team is not able to provide such an assessment in line with the timings of the parole review.
+Other reasons that an independent expert psychology report may be critical is where a particular assessment is needed, for example psychopathy (PCL-R), personality disorder (e.g. IPDE), diagnostic autism assessment (e.g. ADOS-2, ADI-R, DISCO) learning disability assessment (e.g. WAIS-IV, adaptive functioning), or specialist neuropsychological assessment but the prison psychology team is not able to provide such an assessment in line with the timings of the parole review.
 We have psychologist experts in all of these areas, as well as s forensic speech and language therapist, and so you can come to us for assistance!

 An independent psychology report is also useful where the client could be considered to have a ‘complex case’, which may be where the client has mental health needs (e.g. schizophrenia or a mood disorder), or a personality disorder (PD).
 Similarly the client may have a learning difficulty or disability (LD/ID) or developmental disorder such as Autism Spectrum Disorder (ASD) of Attention Deficit Hyperactivity Disorder (ADHD).
 They may have spent time in a hospital setting as well as prison and their progression or treatment pathway may not be clear.
 Our team provides comprehensive assessment in all cases, and the range of experience across NHS and private secure psychiatric hospitals, NHS community settings, and prison based settings means that we are well positioned to provide an expert opinion in these types of cases.

 Criminal Court reports